Teaching African History⤴

 Self-published book of new translations of poems (artefact)

-If you would like to register your interest in the Extended Project Qualification (EPQ) or find out more information about MFL-focused titles, click here.
+If you would like to register your interest in the Extended

 And there is more….

 The EPQ is also available for KS4 pupils as a Higher Project Qualification (HPQ, Level 2 qualification) and a Foundation Project Qualification (FPQ, Level 1 qualification).
 Like the EPQ these qualifications aim to develop learner’s transferable skills and preparing them to the world of work by making them more organised and independent.
-More details here
+More details here.

-from @ My Languages
+from Isabelle Jones @ My Languages

 In the face of “lost” teaching time during lockdown, the proposals aim to free up teaching time and, in some instances, reduce what needs to be taught and take account of any public health restrictions relating to coronavirus (COVID19) that might be in place during the next academic year.